AustinZhu/IMP-lang/README.md

-# IMP-Parser
+# IMP-lang

 ![](https://travis-ci.org/AustinZhu/IMP-Parser.svg?branch=master)

-A simple parser for the IMP language from *"The Formal Semantics of Programming Languages"*
+A implementation of the IMP language from *"The Formal Semantics of Programming Languages"*